ovh/docs/pages/platform/ai-training/11_HOWTO_create_data/guide.en-gb.md

 You can initiate the creation of a new **data** by clicking the `Attach a container`{.action} button.

-### Step 3: Selecting a region
+### Step 3: Selecting a Region

 In the control panel all **data** objects you create are associated with an Object Storage container for persistent storage.
 Select the location of the **AI Training** cluster in which you plan to use this **data** object.

 ![image](images/03_data_creation_region.png){.align-center}'